ridren/simple_os/Readme.md

 ```
 nasm -f bin boot.asm
 nasm -f bin kernel.asm
-cat
+cat boot > disk.raw && cat kernel >> disk.raw
 ```
 utilities:
 ```
 g++ -O3 utility/<filename>.cpp
 ```

-you also need to add files that are specified in kernel.asm by `%include "<filename>.txt" font is already here or you can comment these lines and everything will work, except for music and images
+you also need to add files that are specified in kernel.asm by `%include "<filename>.txt` font is already here or you can comment these lines and everything will work, except for music and images